HewlettPackard/hpe-sd-cloud/kubernetes/docs/production deployment guidance.md

 As an example, if there are 1 million ASR parameters to be loaded by the HPE SD Closed Loop solution into ASR database tables, the maximum memory used by the Java process is 7.5 G.

-Once you have calculated this value, you can deduce the JVM_MAX_MEMORY value to be set in the /opt/HP/jboss/bin/standalone.conf configuration file (requires to restart HPE Service Activator to take into account the new setting) by multiplying the value by 2 to reduce/optimize the Java garbage collector activity:
+Once you have calculated this value, you can deduce the JVM_MAX_MEMORY value by multiplying the value by 2 to reduce/optimize the Java garbage collector activity:

     JVM_MAX_MEMORY = MemPeak * 2 G

+This parameter now needs to be defined for the sdimage parameter:

+    sdimage.env.SDCONF_activator_conf_jvm_max_memory

 Using the previous example, if you have around 1 million ASR parameters in the DDE_SERVICE table, it is recommended to have JVM_MAX_MEMORY = 7.5 * 2 = 15G.
 As a result for this example, we recommend to dedicate 16G RAM for each SD CL pod and use the helm chart parameter sdimage.memoryrequested=16 during deployment.